jaydenmilne/CS340/docs/authentication.md

 ## Authentication Mechanisms

-Authentication of the clients will be handled with session tokens, a-la CS240.
+Authentication of the clients will be handled with 256 bit random strings used as session tokens, a-la CS240.

 ### Registration / Login Process
 The user will provide a username and a password on the login screen.